Visiting woods

 A new year.
 Time for new beginnings, new resolutions and new ambitions.
 Many of us have found a greater appreciation for nature during the pandemic and, coupled with the climate and biodiversity crisis, the time has never been better to take action for the environment.
-Whether you’re testing the water with a small commitment or ready to make a big change, here are 10 ways to do your bit for nature in 2022.
+Whether you’re testing the water with a small commitment or ready to make a big change, here are 10 ways to do your bit for nature in the coming year.

 Tread a new path, watch the wide winter skies and reconnect with nature.
 Wrap up warm, breathe fresh, clean air and keep moving – you’ll find new horizons, feel healthier and happier and enjoy a wonderful sense of wellbeing.